chintingliao/chintingliao.github.io/essays/Communication via question asking.md

 ## Stupid and Smart

 In the essay, posting homework questions is one of things we should avoid.
 It is the ["stupid" question](https://stackoverflow.com/questions/23170022/summing-the-number-to-the-specified-value) that I found in the stackoverflow website.
 The question basically copy/paste the assignment or interview questions and ask for help.
 The comments showed that people don't seems to willing to help.
-One of them even ask "where is the question?".
+One of them even asked "where is the question?".
 There is the other question which I consider a ["smart question"](https://stackoverflow.com/questions/237104/how-do-i-check-if-an-array-includes-a-value-in-javascript) that I found in the stackoverflow website.
 This question is clear enough, and it showed the attitude of the questioner.
 Because the questioner provided the code that s/he came out to be his/her only way to solve the problem, the other people could provide different way to achieve the same outcome.